 Santa Teresa to Montezuma is just 17 kilometers away from each other, so you can easily go from one village to another comfortably.

-There are safe spots where you can experience cliff diving and sweet spots where you can just swim and relax.
+There are safe spots where you can experience cliff diving and sweet spots to swim and relax.